The Rookie (2002 film): Plot

-Jim is initially assigned to the minor league Class AA Orlando Rays, but quickly moves up to the Class AAA Durham Bulls.
-Concerned for his family due to mounting bills (the pay in the minor leagues being low), Jim decides to give it up and come home, but Lorri talks him out of it, not wanting Jim to give up again.
-Jim gets inspired again when he unexpectedly views his own interview on a television in and then watches a Little League Baseball game the same night, remembering the same love for baseball he had as a kid.
+Jim is initially assigned to the minor league Class AA Orlando Rays but quickly moves up to the Class AAA Durham Bulls.
+Concerned for his family due to mounting bills, he decides to give up, but Lorri talks him out of it.
+Jim gets inspired again when he views his own interview on television and watches a Little League Baseball game, remembering the love for baseball he had as a kid.

-In September, Jim is told that the Major League club has called him up, and that they will be playing in Texas against the Rangers.
-Jim calls his family, who in turn informs the town.
-Advising his wife of the dress code in the majors, Jim finds his sports coat, a necktie, and his St. Rita necklace hanging in his locker (St. Rita is the saint of impossible dreams).
+In September, Jim is told that the Major League club has called him up and they will be playing in Texas against the Rangers.
+He calls his wife, who informs the town.
+Having told her of the dress code for players, Jim finds his sports coat, a necktie, and his St. Rita (the saint of impossible dreams) medal hanging in his locker when he arrives.
 His family, high school players, and many townspeople go to the game.
-Jim impresses many of the coaches in warm-ups with his fastball, and late in the game, with Tampa Bay losing badly, Jim is called into the game to pitch to Royce Clayton and end the inning.
+Jim impresses many of the coaches in warm-ups with his fastball, and late in the game, with Tampa Bay losing badly, Jim is called in to pitch to Royce Clayton and end the inning.
 Jim gets a strikeout against Clayton on three straight fastballs.
-After the game, Jim gets interviewed by the press; during this interview, Jim notices his father had also come to the game.
-Jim's father admits how special it is to be able to see his son play in the majors, and apologizes for not supporting Jim before.
-Jim thanks him and gives him the ball with which he had gotten the strikeout, and the two repair their relationship.
-Jim then meets with his family and all the townspeople who had come to the game, applauding Jim on his amazing success story.
+After the game, he gets interviewed by the press and notices that his father has come to the game.
+Jim's father admits how special it is to see his son play in the majors and apologizes for not supporting Jim before.
+Jim thanks him and gives him the ball with which he got the strikeout, and the two repair their relationship.

-The Big Lake high school trophy case displays Jim's major league jersey.
-It is then mentioned that Jim would go on to pitch in the major leagues for two seasons before retiring and returning to teaching in Texas.
+The Big Lake High School trophy case displays Jim's major league jersey.
+It is then mentioned that Jim pitched in the major leagues for two seasons before retiring and returning to teaching in Texas.